 - Increase the number of transplants

 - Provide equity in access to transplants

 - Promote efficiency in donation and transplant

 - Promote living donor and transplant recipient safety

-In 1998 the Centers for Medicare and Medicaid Services issued its Hospital Condition of Participation, requiring participating hospitals to refer all deaths and imminent deaths to the local organ procurement organization (OPO) so that families could be approached to be given the opportunity to donate tissues and organs.
-This regulation was based on a Pennsylvania law that was found to have increased organ donations by 40% (USDHHS, 2016b).
+In 1998 the Centers for Medicare and Medicaid Services issued its Hospital Condition of Participation, requiring participating hospitals to refer all deaths and imminent deaths to the local organ procurement organization (OPO) so that families could be approached to be given the opportunity to donate tissues and organs (CMS, 2003).

 Individual states’ efforts to increase the supply of donor organs have also been undertaken.
 In 1968 the first OPO was established in Massachusetts.
 Today there are 58 state OPOs that arrange for the recovery of all organs and tissues that become available for transplant.
-These organizations are members of the OPTN, federally designated, nonprofit, and state-licensed (USDHHS, 2016d).
-(See “Resources” at the end of this course for a link to state OPOs.)
+These organizations are members of the OPTN, federally designated, nonprofit, and state-licensed.
+(See “Resources” at the end of this course.)

 DONATION AND RECOVERY PROCESS

 The donation process begins by making the decision to be an organ donor and then registering.
 Registration can be completed in various ways: